Anyonic membranes and Pontryagin statistics: Computational derivation of

 \section{Computational derivation of $\mu_{56}$}

-As a statistical process for $\ZZ$-membranes in 4 dimensions, $\mu_{56}$ appears unusual and asymmetric.
-This complicated process is not manually constructed, but rather obtained through computer-assisted search.
-If one is only concerned with finding a statistical process for $\ZZ_2$-membranes, the computer program used in Ref.~\cite{xue2025statistics,kobayashi2024generalized} suffices.
-However, the algorithm we use to find a statistical process for $\ZZ$-membranes is very technical and is not guaranteed to work.
+As a statistical process for $\ZZ$-membranes in four spatial dimensions, $\mu_{56}$ appears unusual and highly asymmetric.
+It was not constructed by hand; instead, it was obtained by a computer-assisted search.
+While the algorithms of Refs.~\cite{xue2025statistics,kobayashi2024generalized} are sufficient to find statistical processes for $\ZZ_2$-membranes, extending them to $\ZZ$-membranes is substantially more technical and is not guaranteed to succeed.

-In Ref.~\cite{kobayashi2024generalized,xue2025statistics}, the problem of statistical processes is reformulated in terms of linear algebra and solved using the Smith decomposition.
-Due to computational complexity, their methods can only handle the case of $\ZZ_2$-membranes.
-Extending the algorithm directly to $\ZZ$ is infeasible, as it involves infinite-dimensional spaces.
-Our strategy is thus to first find a statistical process for $\ZZ_2$-membranes, and then attempt to lift it to $\ZZ$.
+Refs.~\cite{kobayashi2024generalized,xue2025statistics} reformulate the search for statistical processes as a linear-algebra problem and solve it using Smith normal form techniques.
+Due to computational complexity, those methods are practical mainly for $\ZZ_2$-membranes.
+A direct extension to $G=\ZZ$ is infeasible because the relevant spaces become infinite-dimensional.
+Our strategy is therefore to first obtain a process for $\ZZ_2$-membranes and then attempt to lift it to a process for $\ZZ$-membranes.